dozzie/seismometer-toolbox/doc/manpages/daemonshepherd.rst

 =====

 Running *daemonshepherd* without any command starts a daemon supervisor mode.
-By default, *daemonshepherd* runs in the foreground and suppresses all logs.
+By default, *daemonshepherd* runs in the foreground and prints warnings to *STDERR*.
 Option :option:`--daemons` is required in this mode.

 .. _daemonshepherd-commands:

 Commands
 --------

-Except for ``ps``, administrative commands print nothing and exit with 0 on success.

-.. describe:: daemonshepherd ps
+.. describe:: daemonshepherd list

    lists daemons that are currently defined, one JSON per line